coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 Issued Warp Per Scheduler: 0.16
 No Eligible: 84.32% — scheduler finds no eligible warp 84% of cycles, poor issue slot utilization.
-Each scheduler checks its pool of warps every cycle, but for this workload, 84.32% of cycles result in "No Eligible" warps to issue.
+Each scheduler checks its pool of warps every cycle, but for this workload, 84.32% of cycles result in Low Warp Counts: The GPU supports a maximum of 12 warps per scheduler.
+However, this workload only allocates an average of 1.00 active warp per scheduler, and only 0.16 warps are actually eligible to issue instructions per cycle.
+"No Eligible" warps to issue.
 One or More Eligible: 15.68%
 Issue Slot Utilization: estimated Speedup 17.81%